lukstafi/ppx_minidebug/README.md

 See examples in [the test directory](test/), and especially [the inline tests](test/test_expect_test.ml).

 Only type-annotated let-bindings, function arguments, function results can be logged.
-However, the bindings and function arguments can be nested patterns!
-Variant patterns are not yet supported
+However, the bindings and function arguments can be nested patterns with only parts of them type-annotated!

 To properly trace in concurrent settings, ensure that different threads use different log channels.
 For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.debug_file thread_name in ...`